pi12138/gosshcli/README.md

 - `secret.key`: The encryption key for your passwords.

 **Note**: Do not share your `secret.key` or `credentials.json` files as they contain sensitive information.

+---
+This project was created by pi12138 with the assistance of Google's Gemini.